Poverty and Vulnerability | Martine Le Corre

 They only saw our social position

-My generation of the 60s and 70s born in poverty grew up in slums and bedroom communities.
+My generation of the 60s and 70s born in poverty grew up in slums and commuter towns rife with unemployment.
 It was at school that we realized we were not like other people and that when they looked at us they would only see our social position.

 It is also through words that we realize this.
 There are words that honour you, help you grow, and elevate you.
 And then there are words that make you smaller, words that destroy you and break you.
 It is these words that have made me who I am, that have made those around me whom they have become.
 We have experienced being put down, humiliation, separations, expulsions, exclusion, and isolation.
 We have experienced judgment, rejection, shame, fear, and contempt.